-Today the Wonga Administrators have published the new Online Claims Portal.
+In April the Wonga Administrators published the new Online Claims Portal.

-This will let current and previous Wonga customers in the UK submit a claim for a refund for unaffordable loans.
+This lets current and previous Wonga customers in the UK submit a claim for a refund for unaffordable loans.

 The Administrators have given a set of FAQs.

 The form has two main purposes – to submit a complaint about unaffordable lending by Wonga and to enable the Administrators to match your details against the records of a UK Wonga customer.